ujjwaltwri/ServiceHive-Assignment-MLE-Ujjwal/README.md

 GEMINI_API_KEY=YOUR_API_KEY_HERE

-(Optional) Local Python Environment:

-Create and activate a virtual environment:

-python -m venv .venv
-source .venv/bin/activate

-Install dependencies from the provided requirements.txt file:

-pip install -r requirements.txt

-5. Running the Application
-Method 1: Docker (Recommended)
+Run with Docker:
 This is the simplest way to run the entire application.
-It builds the Docker image and starts the container.

 docker compose up --build

-The API will be available at http://127.0.0.1:8000.
+The API will be available at http://12_7.0.0.1:8000.

-Method 2: Local Development Server

-Make sure your virtual environment is activated and your .env file is created.

-python -m uvicorn SIC.api.main:app --reload --reload-dir SIC

 6. Usage
 Interactive Frontend